artsy/artsy.github.io/_posts/2017-04-05-what-is-fastlane-match.markdown

 back to do some work, the world has shifted a bit.

-We do lose the fact that we know someone has specifically set everything up to work right at some point, but given how Xcode updates, [WWDR updates][wwrd] and certificate expirations tend to crop up - it can be frustrating to maintain.
+We do lose the fact that we know someone has specifically set everything up to work right at some point, but given how Xcode updates, [WWDR updates][wwdr] and certificate expirations tend to crop up - it can be frustrating to maintain.

 So would I move [Eigen][] to match?
 Maybe, next time something breaks.
 Till then I think new apps, and less-often updated apps should use match.